IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/formality.md

 ## Data

 ### Accessing the data
-The annotatated train data is now available for download under the CDLA-Sharing-1.0 License at this location: [amazon-science/IWSLT2023](https://github.com/amazon-science/contrastive-controlled-mt/tree/main/IWSLT2023).
+The annotatated formality training data is now available for download under the CDLA-Sharing-1.0 License at this location: [amazon-science/IWSLT2023](https://github.com/amazon-science/contrastive-controlled-mt/tree/main/IWSLT2023).

 ### Language pairs